300gramsfresh peaches- peeled and dicedabout 3 peaches

 Notes

-If you want a sweeter loaf you can add in an additional 50 grams of sugar when mixing the ingredients for the dough.
 If you prefer to bake the same day, leave the dough on the counter for the second rise.
 Within 2-4 hours your dough should be ready to bake.
 To know when it is ready you will poke the dough with a floured finger.
 If it springs back immediately it needs more time.
 If it doesn't spring at all it is overproofed and needs baked asap.
 If it slowly fills back in it is ready to use.